 ☼ "Stepped" style headings: Copy the styles (screen shot) directly from the documents in

 (which demonstrate these styles) into your default template, or use the

 manual procedure explained in the documents to create your own

 ☼ "Close up" the space between

 a heading (or other paragraph) style and the following paragraph: see here.

 the page's body text (such as found in many non-fiction books and

-manuals -- and simulated here on this website page), you can use WP's
+manuals, and simulated on this website page), you can use WordPerfect's